top of page

 -

-Is there a limit to the timeframe in which training and education has been obtained?If you are an Initial CPP applicant, 50% of the required 120 hours (60 hours) must be earned within the last 10 years, with 40 of those 60 hours within the last two (2) years.
-If you are applying for CPP Renewal or CPP Recertification, the required 40 hours minimum CEHs must have been earned within the last two (2) years.
+Is there a limit to the timeframe in which training and education has been obtained?For Initial CPP applicants, 50% of the required 120 hours (60 hours) must be earned within the last 10 years, with 40 of those 60 hours within the last two (2) years.
+If you are applying for CPP Renewal or CPP Recertification, the required 60 hours minimum CEHs must have been earned within the last three (3) years.

 -